 I am a Lecturer (U.S. Assistant Professor) in the Department of Communication and Journalism at the Hebrew University of Jerusalem.

 My research examines the media coverage of politics and the way mass and interpersonal communications shape political attitudes and knowledge.
-In my studies, I use a variety of quantitative methods, including experiments, surveys, meta-analysis, and computational text analysis.
+In my studies, I use a variety of quantitative methods, including experiments, elite and general population surveys, meta-analysis, and computational text analysis.

 I received my Ph.D. from the Hebrew University of Jerusalem and the University of Antwerp (a joint degree) in June 2019.
 My dissertation examined the nature, causes, and consequences of simple political communication.
 Between September 2018 and December 2019, I was a Visiting Postdoctoral Scholar at Stanford University's Department of Political Science.